First Time Visitor, Day Trip / Out of Town, City

 Let's be a Tokyo expert traveller!

 At the beginning of the tour, I will give you some explanation and tips to use public transportation so that you can travel around by yourselves without any concerns.
 First, you take subway lines to go to Asakusa.
 In Asakusa, you can look around Sensoji Temple, the oldest temple in Tokyo in the morning.
-After that, moving to Tsukiji Fish Market.
-You can look around the inner market and going through the outer market.
-And then you visit the Imperial Palace, which is quiet and beautiful.
+After that, moving to Tsukiji.
+You can look around the outer market which has lots of shops selling sea products, and street food. (*The outer market is not the wholesale market. ) And then you visit the Imperial Palace, which is quiet and beautiful.
 The last destination is Meiji Jingu Shrine surrounded by dense forest where you can enjoy a surprisingly quiet atmosphere.
 The tour ends around the Harajuku area so that you can start your own adventure!

 Place 1- Sensoji Temple in Asakusa